drbean/curriculum/correspondence/goodwill/slides.md

 You can start,

 Thank you very much for the invitation to your reception celebrating the 40th anniversary of the NUU students' association.

+# Exam

+## Token thank you

+You are the top student in the graduating class.
+NUU gives you a book token worth NT$500.

+Write a thank-you note.
+Follow the three-paragraph structure in the book.
+Make some personal comments in the first and second paragraph about how enjoyable life at NUU was.

+There is no need for To:, From:, etc lines.

+## Graduate school acceptance congratulations

+Your friend has been accepted into graduate school at Harvard University in the US.
+Congratulate him/her.

+Write a congratulation note.
+Follow the three-paragraph structure in the book.
+Make some personal comments in the first and second paragraph about how good a student at NUU he/she was.
+And about how hard studying in the US will be.

+There is no need for To:, From:, etc lines.